 Research Process Standard : The student uses a systematic process for the collection, processing, and presentation of information.
-The student will: LA.1112.6.2.1 - select a topic and develop a comprehensive flexible search plan, and analyze and apply evaluative criteria (e.g., objectivity, freedom from bias, topic format) to assess appropriateness of resources; LA.1112.6.2.2 - organize, synthesize, analyze, and evaluate the validity and reliability of information from multiple sources (including primary and secondary sources) to draw conclusions using a variety of techniques, and correctly use standardized citations; LA.1112.6.2.3 - write an informational report that integrates information and makes distinctions between the relative value and significance of specific data, facts, and ideas; and LA.1112.6.2.4 - understand the importance of legal and ethical practices, including laws regarding libel, slander, copyright, and plagiarism in the use of mass media and digital sources, know the associated consequences, and comply with the law.
+The student will: LA.910.6.2.1 - select a topic and develop a comprehensive flexible search plan, and analyze and apply evaluative criteria (e.g., objectivity, freedom from bias, topic format) to assess appropriateness of resources; LA.910.6.2.2 - organize, synthesize, analyze, and evaluate the validity and reliability of information from multiple sources (including primary and secondary sources) to draw conclusions using a variety of techniques, and correctly use standardized citations; LA.910.6.2.3 - write an informational report that integrates information and makes distinctions between the relative value and significance of specific data, facts, and ideas; and LA.910.6.2.4 slander, copyright, aportance of legal and ethical practices, including laws regarding libel, and plagiarism in the use of mass media and digital sources, know the uences, and comply with the law.